-Normandy breeders imported Thoroughbred sand half bred stallions as well as Norfolk Roadsters, to produce lighter progeny from their native stock of Norman Horses, and trotters, and five important bloodlines to which most modern French Trotter trace, were established.
+Normandy breeders imported Thoroughbreds and half bred stallions as well as Norfolk Roadsters, to produce lighter progeny from their native stock of Norman Horses, and trotters, and five important bloodlines to which most modern French Trotter trace, were established.
 One of if not the most prepotent trotting line is that of Fuchsia, and English half-bred foaled in 1883.
 He sired some 400 trotters and over 100 of his sons were he sires of winners.

-In due course, infusions of American Standardbred blood were also included, to give the French Trotter more speed, but it has had not effect upon the unique character of the tough French breed which is capable of taking on and beating the best harness racers in the world.
+In due course, infusions of American Standardbred blood were also included, to give the French Trotter more speed, but it has not had effect upon the unique character of the tough French breed which is capable of taking on and beating the best harness racers in the world.

 French Trotter mares can earn selection and conformation premiums at regional shows or the national show which promote selection of breeding stock.
 Stallions are only allowed for pure breeding if they obtain minimum references, all based on performance.
 To take part in a trotting race, all must pass qualification test of time, which eliminate almost half of the horses from racing and therefore improve the breed.

 As a fixed breed, the French Trotter has a unique, characteristic appearance.
 The head of the modern Trotter inclines more to the Thoroughbred than to the old Anglo-Norman type of horse from which it descends.
 Though it is less refined than that of the Thoroughbred, it gives the impression of intelligence and spirit.
 Another feature to the head is that there is no thickness to the jowl.